Accenture/azure-arc-playground-builder/deploying-arc-appservice-ddk8s.md

     sudo apt install yq -y
     ```

-- Login to the Azure Subscription using the azure-cli on the WSL2 terminal:
+- Login to the Azure subscription using the azure-cli on the WSL2 terminal:

     ```bash
     az login